 Do you experience the ill effects of dry irritated eyes?
 It could be brought about by a condition appropriately named Dry Eye Disorder.
 While this condition may appear to be vexing at its worst, it can turn into an extreme issue when left unaddressed.
 The capable, caring staff at Strohecker Vision Care comprehends Dry Eye, its causes, and how to treat it.
-We have given quality eye care to the greater Mansfield and Elkland areas for years and we can help you as well.
+We have given quality eye care to the greater Mansfield area for years and we can help you as well.

 What Is Dry Eye?

 At the point when the eyes cannot keep up satisfactory moisture levels, dry eye happens.
 This can be due to a lack of tears or an inability to deliver an adequate supply of tears.
 In any case, the eyes cannot dispose of residue and create dry eye symptoms, and if untreated, cause serious complications.

 Tears have three layers: a sleek external layer, an internal layer with a mucus-like texture, and the watery center layer.
 Clogging, inflammation, and other issues in the glands in charge of producing and releasing these components create the perfect conditions for dry eye.

 There are a number of indicators an eye doctor looks for when dry eye is suspected.
 Among the most common symptoms of dry eye are blurred vision, a burning sensation, itching, light sensitivity, swollen red lids, and the feeling that there is something in your eye.

 In addition, there are several causes of dry eye.
 Some of the more common and simple include environmental irritants such as dust, allergies, or the over-exposure to a heat source, wind, or dry air.
 In addition, self-inflicted dry eye can occur by not blinking enough, staring at an electronic screen for extended periods, and/or overuse of long-term wear contacts.